kshitiz305/flask_user_post/ReadMe.md

+**Documentation**

+Documenting our code is important for making it easy to understand and use.
+There are many tools and formats for documenting APIs, but one popular choice is Swagger/OpenAPI.
+In this section, we will use Flask-RESTPlus to generate Swagger documentation for our API.

+Add the following code to the app.py file, at the top of the file:

 In this code, we use Flask-RESTful to define our API endpoints and handle requests and responses.
 We also use Flask-SQLAlchemy to define our database models and interact with our database.